 The rights and entitlements attaching to share classes can vary enormously and it will be for the Board, in conjunction with its advisers, to determine the classification of existing or newly issued share classes.
-Paragraphs 52 and 53 below deal with Finance Costs where share classes are classified as liabilities.
+Paragraph 52 and paragraph 53 below deal with Finance Costs where share classes are classified as liabilities.